thatgirlfrommoon/thatgirlfrommoon/README.md

 Connect with me at @harithac.contactmail@gmail.com to discuss an opportunity! 🚀

-✨ Thank you for stopping by! ✨
+## ✨ Thank you for stopping by! ✨
 Nice to meet you!
 I am an Innovator with 8+ years of engineering and consulting expertise.
 Currently contributing expertise to organizations while we identify ML opportunities to go-to-market solutions.

-- 🔭 At work, I am spearheading the development of ML and data workflows in Google Cloud Platform (GCP), enhancing performance and scalability, by leveraging Vertex AI to orchestrate end-to-end ML pipelines and robust MLOps practices to ensure seamless deployment.
-I Craft and manage sophisticated CI/CD pipelines on GitHub, automating the lifecycle of machine learning applications from development to deployment.
+** 🔭 At work, I am spearheading the development of ML and data workflows in Google Cloud Platform (GCP), enhancing performance and scalability, by leveraging Vertex AI to orchestrate end-to-end ML pipelines and robust MLOps practices to ensure seamless deployment.
+I Craft and manage sophisticated CI/CD pipelines on GitHub, automating the lifecycle of machine learning applications from development to deployment.**

-##🚀 More about me!
+## More about me!
 - ⚡ I am keen about: Building solution on LLM models to learn discuss more about GenAI developments!
-- 📫 How to reach me: @harithac.contactmail@gmail.com and https://www.linkedin.com/in/haritha-c-7416b0123/
+- 📫 How to reach me: [Mail](harithac.contactmail@gmail.com) and [linkedIn](https://www.linkedin.com/in/haritha-c-7416b0123/)
-- ⚡ Fun fact: I learned swimming from Youtube!
+- ⚡ Fun fact: > I learned swimming from Youtube!

   Tech domains🧘: